AaryanKhClasses/Learning-Python/README.md

 # Learning-Python
-This repository is for me trying to learn pyhon lol :P
+This repository is for me trying to learn python lol :P